Learning Skills to Navigate without a Master: A Sequential Multi-Policy Reinforcement Learning Algorithm: Abstract

 \section{Abstract}

-Hierarchical reinforcement learning approaches learn policies based on hierarchical decision structures.
+Solving complex problems using reinforcement learning necessitates breaking down the problem into manageable tasks, and learning policies to solve these tasks.
+These policies, in turn, have to be controlled by a master policy that takes high-level decisions.
+Hence learning policies involves hierarchical decision structures.
 However, training such methods in practice may lead to poor generalization, with either sub-policies executing actions for too few time steps or devolving into a single policy altogether.
-In our work, we introduce an alternative approach to sequentially learn such skills without using an overarching hierarchical policy, in the context of environments in which an objective of the agent is to prolong the episode for as long as possible, or in other words `stay alive'.
-We demonstrate the utility of our approach in a simulated 3D navigation environment which we have built.
-We show that our method outperforms prior methods such as Soft Actor Critic and Soft Option Critic on our environment, as well as the Atari River Raid environment.
+In our work, we introduce an alternative approach to learn such skills \textit{sequentially} without using an overarching hierarchical policy.
+We propose this method in the context of environments where a major component of the objective of a learning agent is to prolong the episode for as long as possible.
+We refer to our proposed method as \textit{Sequential Soft Option Critic}.
+We demonstrate the utility of our approach on navigation and goal-based tasks in a flexible simulated 3D navigation environment that we have developed.
+We also show that our method outperforms prior methods such as Soft Actor-Critic and Soft Option Critic on various environments, including the Atari River Raid environment and the Gym-Duckietown self-driving car simulator.

-\section{Introduction}
+\section{INTRODUCTION}

-Deep Reinforcement Learning in the past decade achieved unprecedented success in multiple domains ranging from playing simple Atari games \cite{mnih2013playing} to learning complex strategies and defeating pro players in Starcraft \cite{vinyals2017starcraft} and Go \cite{silver2017mastering}.
+Reinforcement Learning (RL) in the past decade achieved unprecedented success in multiple domains ranging from playing simple Atari games~\cite{mnih2013playing} to learning complex strategies and defeating pro players in Starcraft~\cite{vinyals2017starcraft} and Go ~\cite{silver2017mastering}.
 However, the problem of learning meaningful skills in reinforcement learning remains an open question.
-The options framework \cite{sutton1999between} provides a method to automatically extract temporally extended skills from a long horizon task with the use of options.
-Options are sub-policies that can be leveraged by some other policy in a hierarchical manner.
-The process of learning such temporal abstractions has been widely studied in the broad domain of hierarchical reinforcement learning \cite{BerliacHierachialRL2019}.
-In this paper, as the main contribution, we provide an alternate approach for learning options sequentially without a higher-level policy.
+The options framework~\cite{sutton1999between} provides a method to automatically extract temporally extended skills for a long horizon task with the use of options, which are sub-policies that can be leveraged by some other policy in a hierarchical manner.
+The process of learning such temporal abstractions has been widely studied in the broad domain of hierarchical reinforcement learning~\cite{BerliacHierachialRL2019}.
+In this paper, we provide an alternate approach for learning options sequentially without a higher-level policy and show a better performance on navigation tasks.